 Except for family law matters, Horne Law offers a variety of fee arrangements to fit your situation and individual resources.
 All family law matters are billed on an hourly basis as described below.

-The fees will be set forth in an engagement agreement, which also sets out your rights and responsibilities as well as the firm’s commitment to you.
-However, the firm’s representation will not begin until a written engagement agreement agreeable to you and the firm is executed
+The firm’s fees and billing practices will be set forth in an engagement agreement, which also sets out your rights and responsibilities as well as the firm’s commitment to you.
+Representation will not being until a written engagement agreement is signed.

 Contingency Agreements.
 Contingency agreements, in which the firm’s fees are based on a percentage of a judgment or settlement, are available in some cases.
 The firm generally requires 25% of the gross any recovery obtained prior to the filing of a complaint; 33 1/3% after the filing of the complaint, 40% if the case goes to trial, and 45% if an appeal, retrial, or post-trial proceeding is necessary to collect the recovery.
 Contingency agreements are not available in divorce cases and other family law matters.

 Expenses.
 Except for most contingency agreements, you will also be responsible for paying the expenses of the litigation.
 Such expenses may include postage, travel expenses or mileage reimbursement (at the rate set by the federal government for its employees), electronic legal research fees (at the actual cost to the firm), and depositions, in which a witness is interviewed before trial before a court reporter, who then bills the interviewing party for its time and both parties for the written record of the witness interview.